 In the Caldis region, there are three individual sub-scenarios that you can undertake, tied to the Knights of the Eternian Sky that bombarded you at the beginning of the game.
-While you’re stationed at Caldisla, take the time to pop in to see the king and Tiz will question the king about Egil.
+While you’re stationed at Caldisla, take the time to visit the king and Tiz will question the king about Egil.

-Note : Check the local armoury to discover a new weapon being sold; hint: look for the disproportionately priced one!
+Note: Check the local armory to discover a new weapon being sold; hint: look for the disproportionately priced one!
 Well, well, there’s a brand spanking new Claymore being sold for 30,000 pg.
 For your information, you may find out-of-place items like this in other stores around the world…

 The first sub-scenario we’ll tackle is the one at the lake to the south-west.
 If you remember, last time you fought Barras and Holly–your first boss battle in the game–here.
 This time, Barras and Holly demand a rematch, after previously being beaten to a pulp.
 Time to beat them into a pulp again then…

 Barras and Holly haven’t learned any new tricks at all.
 Barras follows the same pattern of Braving to use Invigorate and a normal attack on a single turn.
 Once he reaches low HP, he will damage everyone on the field (including himself) with Invigorate.
 Holly, again, uses Aero for damage, Protect for support and Cure for healing.

 Thanks to his buffed stats, Barras is still somewhat of a threat, due to the hefty punches he throws; however at this stage you should have a massive pool of abilities to counter him (plus two extra characters!).
 For starters, you can use the Pirate’s Defang or Vampire‘s Curse to drop Barras’s attack, making him less threatening.